robert/robert.github.com/_posts/2014-12-08-fun-with-your-friends-facebook-and-tinder-session-tokens.md

 ]
 {% endhighlight %}

 You uninstall it and delete the browser history to avoid arousing suspicion.
-You fire up your laptop, import these cookies, and hit facebook.com.
+You fire up your laptop, import these cookies using the same extension, and hit facebook.com.
 Steve Steveington’s Facebook account materialises.
 You have access.
 As long as Steve doesn’t log out and expire your now shared session, phase 1 is complete.

 Steve comes back, enormous sandwich in hand.
 But it’s too late.
 You’re in.

 <h3>Phase 2 - The Proxy</h3>

 Now for the tricky part - parlaying a Facebook session on a laptop into a Tinder session on an iPhone app.
 You’ve bought yourself some time with your cookie tossing trick.
 You can only hope to God it’s enough.

 You download the free version of <a href="http://portswigger.net/burp/" target="_blank">Burp Suite Proxy</a>.
 You <a href="http://portswigger.net/burp/help/suite_gettingstarted.html" target="_blank">set it up</a>; this doesn’t take more than a few minutes.
 You install the Burp Suite SSL certificate on your phone, setup the proxy on your computer and connect your phone to it.